 Key Insights & Memorable Quotes

-Below are the most popular and impactful highlights and quotes from God of the Possible: A Biblical Introduction to the Open View of God:
+The most popular highlights from God of the Possible: A Biblical Introduction to the Open View of God, saved by readers on Screvi.

 “It takes a greater God to steer a world populated with free agents than it does to steer a world of preprogrammed automatons.”